spenserblack/steamdown/SPEC.md

 ### Underlines

 Underlines are text wrapped within a single set of `_`.
-Italics *cannot* contain a newline.
+Italics *cannot* break a paragraph.
 Underlines must start and end with a word, not a space.

 ```markdown
 _This text is underlined._

 _this is

 not underlined._

 _ This is not underlined. _